On the Invariance of G\"odel's Second Theorem with regard to Numberings: Dependency Results

 \subsection{Deviant Numberings}

-The above approach however allows highly artificial and deviant numberings.
-For any given subset $S$ of $\mathcal{L}$-expressions an injective function $\alpha \colon Exp_{\mathcal{L}} \to \mathbb{N}$ can be defined such that the set of $\alpha$-codes of $S$ is binumerable.\footnote{If no theory is specified, this should be read as \enquote{(bi-)numerable in $\mathsf{R}$}.} For instance, set
+I now show that this invariance claim is false, as there exist highly artificial and deviant numberings.
+To start with, for any given set $S \subseteq A^\ast$ of expressions an injective function $\alpha \colon A^\ast \to \mathbb{N}$ can be defined such that the set of $\alpha$-codes of $S$ is $\Delta^0_0$-binumerable.\footnote{If no theory is specified, this should be read as \enquote{(bi-)numerable in $\mathsf{R}$} (by a $\Delta^0_0$-formula).} For instance, define $\alpha$ such that